Johnsonnyaanga/realestate/README.md

 Project Description:
 In this project, I created a simple management of real estate.
 I made it using PHP and MySQL

-## Introduction
+## SETUP
-You only must to configure the "conexion.php" file.
+The `realestate.sql` file contains the MySQL Schema and some sample data.
+Import the file in a new database You only must to configure the `conexion.php` file.
 There is the DataBase configuration

+The folder ./inmoadmin/ is used for CRUD
+User: admin
+Pass: admin

 ## Requierments
 PHP interpreter